Background

 Some masochists make harmful self-sacrifices uncalled for by the situation and unwanted by the intended beneficiaries or recipients.

-The masochist deliberately provokes, incites, angry, disparaging, rejecting and betrayal responses from others in order to fill unfamiliar territory, humiliated, defeated, devastated, hurt and morally superior.
+The masochist deliberately provokes, solicits, incites, angry, disparaging, rejecting and betrayal responses from others in order to fill, familiar territory, humiliated, defeated, devastated, hurt and morally superior.

 So this is the first type of people who reject happiness and solicit misery, the first type of victims of the bad object.

-And then there's the second group, the eternal victims.
+And then there's a second group, the eternal victims.

 I'm a victim, I know the ropes, I know what's going to happen.
 I understand people around me because they're all abusers.